-Always inspect the wheels before a ride.
-Check for cracks, bends, or warpage of the wheel; be sure the spokes are tight and undamaged.
+- Always inspect the wheels before a ride.
+Check for cracks, bends, or warpage of the wheels.
 If any abnormal condition exists in a wheel, consult a Yamaha dealer.
 Do not attempt even small repairs to the wheel.
-If a wheel is deformed or cracked, it must be replaced.

-- Tires and wheels should be balanced whenever either one is changed or replaced.
+If a wheel is deformed or cracked, it must be replaced. - Tires and wheels should be balanced whenever either one is changed or replaced.
 Failure to have a wheel balanced can result in poor performance, adverse handling characteristics, and shortened tire life. - After installing a tire, ride conservatively to allow the tire to seat itself on the rim properly.
 Failure to allow proper seating may cause tire failure, resulting in damage to the motorcycle and injury to the rider.